streamich/libreact/docs/Introduction.md

 ## FaCC

-FaCC or *Function as a Child Component* is a special case or render prop where the single render prop is called `children` instead.
+FaCC or *Function as a Child Component* is a special case of render prop where the single render prop is called `children` instead.

 ```jsx
 <MouseSensor children={({posX, posY}) => <div />} />
 ```

-FaCC is superior to a single render prop notation, because you can put the rendering function into props, as above, or place it as a child in JSX tree, which allows your *"HTML"* to have natural spacing.
+FaCC notation is superior to a single render prop notation, because you can put the rendering function into props, as above, or place it as a child in JSX tree, which allows your *"HTML"* markup to have natural spacing.

 ```jsx
 <MouseSensor>{({posX, posY}) =>